Indigenous peoples of the Pacific Northwest Coast: List of nations

-The Pacific Northwest Coast at one time had the most densely populated areas of indigenous people ever recorded in Canada.
+The Pacific Northwest Coast at one time had the most densely populated areas of Indigenous people ever recorded in Canada.
 The land and waters provided rich natural resources through cedar and salmon, and highly structured cultures developed from relatively dense populations.
 Within the Pacific Northwest, many different nations developed, each with their own distinct history, culture, and society.
 Some cultures in this region were very similar and share certain elements, such as the importance of salmon to their cultures, while others differed.
 Prior to contact, and for a brief time after colonization, some of these groups regularly conducted war against each other through raids and attacks.
 Through warfare they gathered captives for slavery.

+Eyak

+The Eyak people reside in the Copper River Delta north of the Alaska Panhandle.
+The vast majority currently live near the Alaskan city of Cordova.

 Tlingit

-The Tlingit (/ˈklɪŋkᵻt/ KLINK-it, /ˈtlɪŋɡɪt/; the latter is considered inaccurate) are one of the furthest north indigenous nations in the Pacific Northwest Coast.
+The Tlingit (/ˈklɪŋkᵻt/ KLINK-it, /ˈtlɪŋɡɪt/; the latter is considered inaccurate) are one of the furthest north Indigenous nations in the Pacific Northwest Coast.
 Their autonym is Lingít [ɬɪŋkɪ́t], meaning "Human being".
 The Russian name for them, Koloshi, was derived from an Aleut term for the labret; and the related German name, Koulischen, may be encountered in older historical literature.

 The Tlingit are a matrilineal society.
 They developed a complex hunter-gatherer culture in the temperate rainforest of the Alaska Panhandle and adjoining inland areas of present-day British Columbia.

 Haida

 The Haida people (/ˈhaɪdə/ HY-də) are well known as skilled artisans of wood, metal and design.
 They have also shown much perseverance and resolve in the area of forest conservation.
 The vast forests of cedar and spruce where the Haida make their home are on pre-glacial land, which is believed to be almost 14,000 years old.
+The Haida were widely known for their art and architecture, both of which focused on the creative embellishment of wood.
+They decorated utilitarian objects with depictions of supernatural and other beings in a highly conventionalized style.

 Haida communities located in Prince of Wales Island, Alaska and Haida Gwaii, British Columbia (previously referred to as the Queen Charlotte Islands) also share a common border with other Indigenous peoples, such as the Tlingit and the Tsimshian.
 The Haida were also famous for their long-distance raiding and slaving, going often to California for trading.